honeycombio/happy-o11ydays/README.md

 ## Bubble Up on Heatmap

 Here's a fun trick.
-What is different about the events that form [the eye]?
+What is different about the events that form the second reindeer?

 Bring up your "heatmap(height)" graph.
 (You can always find your past queries in Activity History on the left nav.)